turkoid/Injector/README.md

 **I specified a Microsoft store app, but it doesn't start**

-Make sure the use the format specified above and make sure to use the `win` option.
+Make sure the use the format specified above.

 ## Disclaimer